12 Tips for Cooking Christmas Dinner That’ll Take Away the Stress

 Set out snacks

-One of the most stressful elements of dinner prep is timing—and it’s easy to underestimate how much time the turkey truly needs in the oven.
+One of the most stressful elements of dinner prep is timing—and it’s easy to underestimate how much time the turkey or ham truly needs in the oven.
 To keep hungry guests from invading your kitchen to ask when dinner’s going to be ready, pick up pretzels, a vegetable tray, dried fruit or other snacks to tide everyone over.
+Pick one (or more) of our favorite Christmas snack recipes.

 Shutterstock / Kamil Macniak